Master of Arts in Clinical Mental Health Counseling

 - Current resume

-- Personal statement outlining educational background, experiences, and goals, and the reason(s) for selecting Marist’s MA in Clinical Mental Health Counseling program
+- Personal statement of at least 500 words outlining educational background, experiences, and goals, and the reason(s) for selecting Marist’s MA in Clinical Mental Health Counseling program

 - Three letters of recommendation (from your instructors or work supervisors)